Science Summer Camps

 Silencing Genomes (DNA Science alumni entering grades 11-12) explores the power of RNA interference (RNAi), a Nobel-prize winning discovery that has revolutionized how genes are studied.
 Working with the small round worm C. elegans, participants examine mutants, inactivate genes by RNAi, and examine the RNAi mechanism.

 BioCoding (DNA Science alumni entering grade 11 or 12) is an introductory course in bioinformatics and computer programing (coding) for students with little or no programming experience.
-Participants will learn the basics of working with Linux (Ubuntu), and are introduced to the Perl scripting language.
+Participants will learn the basics of working with Linux (Ubuntu), and are introduced to the Python programming language.
 Skills learned will be used to complete simple bioinformatics projects that utilize DNA sequence data generated from a hands-on lab experiment.

 Genome Science (DNA Science alumni entering grade 11 or 12) integrates biochemical and computer methods used to analyze the genetic component of living things.
 Implementing a collection of genomic analysis techniques, participants will be introduced to modern genomic analysis.
 Lab work will include: using PCR to identify DNA variation in humans while studying human origins and the genetic basis for differences in taste, experiments in plants to detect genetically modified organisms and explore epigenetics, and online bioinformatics tools to map genes.